Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 No crust destroyed, no magma created, no volcanoes However there are very big earthquake potenial (explain from memory)

+## Conservative plate boundaries
-> Conservative boundaries are also referred to as transform plate boundaries (wording in the USA only)
+> Conservative boundaries are also referred to as transform plate boundaries (wording in thetypically USA only)

 ## Volcanoes